 - Connect to a different Wi-Fi network, then sign in with your Google Account.

 You'll need to use another account to sign in to your Chromebook.
-Learn more about why your account may have been deleted or disabled.
+Learn why your account may have been disabled.

 Get permission to sign in

-If you're using your Chromebook at work or school, ask your administrator to give you permission to sign in.
+If you use your Chromebook at work or school, ask your administrator to give you permission to sign in.

 Activate your network

-If you see "Before signing in, please start a Guest session to activate the network," you'll need to connect to a Wi-Fi network before you can sign in:
+If you get the error message, "Before signing in, please start a Guest session to activate the network," you'll need to connect to a Wi-Fi network before you can sign in:

 - If you haven't already, sign out of your Chromebook.

-- On the sign-in screen, click Browse as Guest.
+- On the sign-in screen, select Browse as Guest.

 - To connect to a network, follow the steps on the screen.

-If you see the error message again, try connecting to a different network.
+If the error message appears again, try to connect to a different network.